-- Develop a basic explosive ordnance disposal (EOD) response capacity in the national authorities, including the establishment of an EOD Operations Coordination Centre (CCO) and their own training capacity.
+- Development of a national explosive ordnance disposal (EOD) response capacity, which resulted in the establishment of an EOD Operations Coordination Centre (CCO) and its own training capacity.

-- More than 340,000 people reached with UNMAS-funded risk education from 2015; awareness messages broadcast in five national languages through local radio stations; over 500 humanitarian workers briefed through explosive hazards awareness sessions; and 378 drivers operating in affected areas (including humanitarian organizations) briefed on the risk of IEDs.
+More than 270,000 people reached with UNMAS-funded risk education since 2015; awareness messages broadcast in five national languages through local radio stations; over 838 humanitarian workers briefed through explosive hazards awareness sessions; and 387 drivers operating in affected areas (including humanitarian organizations) briefed on the risk of IEDs.

-Following the outbreak of conflict in 2012, explosive hazards became a new threat in Mali, with a broad-ranging, detrimental impact on the safety and freedom of movement in the central and northern parts of the country.
-This contamination hampers the delivery of humanitarian assistance, access to livelihoods and economic recovery of the population, return of refugees and displaced persons, in addition to threatening the lives of civilians.
-The use of improvised explosive devices (IEDs) by perpetrators of violence in Mali also impedes stabilization efforts.
+Following the outbreak of conflict in 2012, explosive hazards* became a new threat in Mali, with a broad- ranging, detrimental impact on the safety and freedom of movement in the central and northern parts of the country.

-The United Nations Mine Action Service (UNMAS) operates under UN legislative mandates of both the General Assembly and the Security Council, or at the request of the UN Secretary-General or his designated official, or an affected country.
-In Mali, UNMAS is mandated by UN Security Council resolution 2423 (2018) which prioritizes the protection of civilians and stabilization efforts, as well as the enhancement of national capacities in explosive ordnance disposal and weapons and ammunition management, and the training of the MINUSMA troops in countering the explosive threat.
+In Mali, the United Nations Mine Action Service (UNMAS), as part of MINUSMA, is mandated by UN Security Council resolution 2480 (2019) which prioritizes: 1.
+Protection of civilians and stabilization efforts in the Centre; 2.
+Enhancement of national capacities in explosive ordnance threat mitigation and safe weapons and ammunition management; 3.
+Training of the MINUSMA troops in countering the explosive threat.

 UNMAS vision for Mali: The Government of Mali, Malian civil society and the United Nations are able to mitigate and respond to explosive threats to significantly reduce the impact of landmines, ERW and IEDs, at which point UN Mine Action assistance is no longer requested.

-As the national coordinator for mine action, UNMAS implements, supports and coordinates humanitarian activities which include: survey, marking and clearance of prioritised dangerous areas; explosive hazard risk education; victim assistance and armed violence reduction.
-UNMAS also ensures that international partners work in compliance with International Mine Action Standards (IMAS) through quality assurance from its field offices in Gao, Kidal, Mopti, Tessalit and Timbuktu.
+As the national coordinator for mine action, UNMAS leads, coordinates and implements, humanitarian mine action activities such as: survey, marking and clearance of prioritized contaminated areas; explosive hazard risk education; victim assistance and armed violence reduction.
+UNMAS also ensures that international partners comply with International Mine Action Standards (IMAS) through quality control and quality assurance from its various field offices in Gao, Kidal, Mopti, Tessalit and Timbuktu.

-UNMAS provides explosive threat mitigation support to the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA), through technical advice and delivery of in-country and pre-deployment training, in order to facilitate freedom of movement for civilian and peacekeeping personnel, and improve resilience and safety for the delivery of the Mission mandate.
+UNMAS provides explosive threat mitigation support to the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA), through technical advice and delivery of in-country and predeployment training to the troops in order to facilitate freedom of movement of civilian and peacekeeping personnel as well as to improve resilience and safety for the delivery of the Mission mandate.
 Specialized support is also provided to the MINUSMA explosive ordnance disposal (EOD) companies.

-UNMAS Mali is primarily funded through the MINUSMA Assessed Budget, as well as Benin and the United States of America through in-kind support.
+UNMAS programme in Mali is primarily funded through the MINUSMA Assessed Budget, as well as Benin, the US and Switzerland through in-kind support.